 Cath Ferla is the author of Ghost Girls (Bonnier, 2016).
 Ghost Girls won the 2017 Davitt award for best debut fiction.
 Cath is also an experienced commercial television screenwriter, script editor, prose editor and journalist.
 She is currently working on two novels.

 Les Zig is the author of the young adult novel Pride.
 Just Another Week in Suburbia is his debut work of fiction for adults, launched at Melbourne Writers’ Festival.

-Sophie Tegan Gardiner grew up on a farm in the middle of metropolitan Auckland, New Zealand.
-She moved to Melbourne in 2015 and is currently studying Creative Writing at RMIT University.
-Her work has previously been published in Voiceworks, Twinge Zine and Signals, and will appear in the forthcoming Bowen Street Press Review.
+Sophie Tegan Gardiner grew up inside a park in metropolitan Auckland.
+She moved to Melbourne in 2015 and is currently completing her honours year in creative writing at RMIT University.
+Her work has previously been published in Starling, Twinge Zine, Voiceworks and the Bowen Street Press Review, and online at Meanjin.

 Want to meet tomorrow’s literary stars today?
 Let us introduce you.

 Our long-running Next Big Thing series is our showcase for great new local talent.
 You’ll hear emerging writers reading from bold and adventurous work.
 Enjoy a delicious drink and a bite to eat at the Moat, while your future favourite authors knock your socks off.